serialc/BSR_parsers/schemas/fullset.md

 - Raw downloaded files, if requested, are prefixed with 'raw_'.
 E.g., "raw_boston_2015-10-31_13:26:52.txt"

 ### Other
-- In the situation where a BSS does not use ids, stations are given the id 0.
+- In the situation where a BSS does not use/have an id the field is left blank (while maintaining the tab spacing)
 - Number of docks, spaces and free docks are not always available - but two always are, we use these to reconstitute the third.